Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 1

 The Virbac C.E.T.
-Dual Ended Dog & Cat Toothbrush is a premium-priced toothbrush with two heads: one large and one small.
-The small head is suitable for cats, although the large one will likely prove to be too large and obtrusive for use in your cat’s mouth but is suitable if you have a dog that also needs its teeth brushing.
+Dual-Ended Dog & Cat Toothbrush is a premium-priced toothbrush with two heads: one large and one small.
+The small head is suitable for cats, but the large one will likely prove to be too large and obtrusive for use in your cat’s mouth.
+It is suitable if you have a dog that needs a toothbrush.

-The heads face opposite directions which makes the brush easier to hold, and the neck is contoured according to the size of the head you’re using.
+The heads face opposite directions, making the brush easier to hold, and the neck is contoured according to the head size you’re using.
 The head is slightly angled, and while the angle isn’t huge, it does make it easier to get in and brush awkward spots in the mouth.

 Pros